 The documents provided to the Client by DQS, including the Marks and the DQS certification symbol, are protected by copyright.
 Client specifically acknowledges that all documents which are provided or made available by DQS for examination remain the property of DQS, and that they may be used only for the internal needs of Client and not made available to third parties or be used for purposes other than those agreed upon herein or in writing.
 Client is obliged to maintain strict confidentiality about any information revealed within the terms of this Agreement as well as of all knowledge of matters relating to DQS, its employees and auditors.
 This obligation also applies after termination of the contract.
 Client shall not use their certification in any manner that may discredit DQS, nor shall Client issue any statements regarding their certification that the certification administration may regard as being misleading or unjustified.
 Client similarly accepts this obligation on behalf of any vicarious agents and auxiliary persons.
 Client is permitted to forward the audit report in its entirety.
 The forwarding of extracts is not permitted.

-Authorized use of copyrighted DQS Certified Management System Mark and other Certification Marks (herein referred to as the “Marks”) shall enhance confidence of customers in the Client’s certified management system and the respective performance.
-These Marks are frequently used on company stationery, in brochures, the Internet, at exhibitions, on vehicles or in advertisements.
-The Marks are directly associated with the certified organization and its management system or products.
-Certificates and Marks may be used for promotion in accordance with the provisions of these Auditing and Certification Regulations.
-Such use is restricted to the scope and the period of validity of the certification.
-Marks may not be attached directly to a product or used in such a way as to give rise to the impression of being related to the conformity of a product with the standard or specification on which they are based.
-Section 5, Certificates and Marks, provides respective rules in detail.
-DQS is obliged to ensure correct use of certificate symbols.
+Authorized use of copyrighted DQS Certified Management System Mark®, the UL Registered Firm Mark® and other Certification or Accreditation Marks shall enhance confidence of customers in the Client’s certified management system and the respective performance.
+These Marks are frequently used on company stationery, in brochures, the Internet, at exhibitions, on vehicles or in advertisements and are directly associated with the certified organization and its management system or products.
+The use of certificates and marks is restricted to the scope and the period of validity of the certification and they shall not be used on a product nor product packaging nor in any other way that may be interpreted as denoting product conformity.

 Every Client of DQS has the right to have services performed within the agreed scope in such a way that all reasonable expectations and requirements are fulfilled.
 In case of non-fulfillment, the Client is entitled to file a complaint with the respective DQS Company.
 DQS will request information necessary for analysis and improvement.
 In case of a difference of opinion with DQS auditors or a specific certification decision, the Client has the right to submit an appeal to the responsible DQS Company.
 If a solution cannot be worked out directly with the individuals concerned, Client may make a written appeal for resolution to the Top Management of the contracted DQS Company or, in a last instance, the Board of Arbitration whose decision shall be final.